qwergram/csa2vmss/README.md

 ### Migrating Azure CSA to VMSS

-Once you have complited prescript steps, you can run:
+Once you have completed prescript steps, you can run:

 ```main.cmd -VMAdmin "Norton" -VMPassword "$3cur3P@$$w0rd"```